-When your Experience has ended, you can export your participants' lead capture data on the Crowd Lead Capture tab, under the Participants section.
+When your Experience has ended, you can export your participants' lead capture data on the purple Crowd Leads tab and under the Participants section.

-Simply click on the pink Export Crowd Lead Data button and all of your participants' input data will be exported to an MS Excel-compatible comma-separated values (CSV) file called CrowdDataCaptureExport_timestamp.csv.
+Simply click on the pink Export Crowd Lead Data button and all of your participants' input data will be exported to a spreadsheet-compatible comma-separated values (CSV) file called CrowdDataCaptureExport_timestamp.csv.
 This spreadsheet will list each participant on a row and each enabled lead capture field in the columns of the row.

 This is an export of all the enabled lead capture fields from your Experience.
-So if you enabled email, phone number, age, country, etc. these are included in the export.
+So if you enabled email, phone number, age, country, etc. these will all be included in the export.
 This allows you to build a contact list, add contact data to a database, etc.

 |An example Lead Capture Data export opened in Google Sheets (not actual data).|

-The Lead Capture Data export is the only data export in Crowdpurr that will include all of the fields you have collected from your participants.
-Other types of exports such a Trivia Rankings or Poll Votes will include basic fields and a Player ID but will not include fields like "Age" or "Country" for example.
+The Lead Capture Data export is the only data export in Crowdpurr that will include all of the lead capture fields you have collected from your participants.
+Other types of exports such a Trivia Rankings or Poll Votes will include basic fields and a Player ID, but will not include fields like "Age" or "Country" for example.